HTBalazs/gale/README.md

 # README #

-GALE is a flexible small Genetic Algorithm Engine.
+GALE is a small lightweight and flexible Genetic Algorithm Engine.

 Example: